The European market potential for canned fish

 Pole and line refers to an ancient, artisanal fishing method that supplies approximately 10% of the world’s canned tuna today, mostly from the western and central Pacific and the Maldives in the Indian Ocean.
 Some of the European brands that distribute pole-and-line caught tuna are Fishtales, Fish4ever, Frinsa and Jealsa.

 Another method deemed to be more sustainable is the FAD-free purse seining or catching free schools of tuna.
-Currently, the Netherlands-based global tuna marketing company Pacifical has an agreement with eight of the Parties to the Nauru Agreement (PNA) countries (Papua New Guinea, Solomon Islands, Kiribati, Tuvalu, Nauru, Federated States of Micronesia, Palau, Marshall Islands) to promote FAD-free sustainable tuna.
+Currently, the Netherlands-based global tuna marketing company Pacifical has an agreement with 8 of the Parties to the Nauru Agreement (PNA) countries (Papua New Guinea, Solomon Islands, Kiribati, Tuvalu, Nauru, Federated States of Micronesia, Palau, Marshall Islands) to promote FAD-free sustainable tuna.

 Fishing methods for other species such as mackerel, anchovies and sardines usually involve purse seine and mid-water trawl nets.
 As consumer awareness of fishing methods impacts grows, companies have adapted to become increasingly more transparent about their fishing methods.
 For example, Princes, John West and Rio Mare have dedicated website pages explaining their practices.
 It is important for these companies that the nets used in purse seine or trawling operations avoid the destruction of marine life in the ocean and decrease unnecessary bycatch.

 - See this study by MSC GlobeScan to learn more about European consumers.